 Finishing Haleem:

-- Now Transfer the mashed mutton to the cooker containing Lentil mixture and cook on low flame for 2 hours.
+- Now Transfer the mashed mutton to the cooker containing the Lentil mixture and cook on low flame for 2 hours.

 - You may add little water in between.